FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_ReaVolution.md

 This is a new concept brought by ReaVolution.

-When working with software like SPAT Revolution, we often encounter one problem.
+When working with software like _SPAT Revolution_, we often encounter one problem.
 Let say we have a drum kit recorded with four microphones: kick, snare & stereo overheads.
 A common mixing workflow is to create a summing bus and do some processing on it (compression and/or EQing).
 But then, we can only fed a summed stream to SPAT Revolution and we cannot spatialized each element independently.

 Here comes the multi-busses.
 It is a simple trick actually.
 If we create a multi-bus from our drum kit, it will create a folder track where the kick is routed to channel 1, the snare is routed to channel 2 and the overhead are routed to channel 3-4.
 So each element has its channel so nothing is summed here.